dhhyi/travel-packlist/README.md

 This app is developed using Angular 19 with the new experimental zoneless change detection strategy.
 Wherever possible, I used signals to model data flow.

+The project uses [Nx](https://nx.dev/) for managing the monorepo and the build process.

 For styling, I use [TailwindCSS](https://tailwindcss.com/).

 Managing the rules grammar and parsing it is done using [Peggy](https://peggyjs.org/).